 Paul has been a stakeholder in many campus initiatives with the goal of establishing improved interoperability and infrastructure services and practices across campus.
 He is currently working to integrate Salesforce, and the associated systems, into InterPro’s workflows.

-Susan Ottmann is a graduate program director for Interdisciplinary Professional Programs, in the College of Engineering at the University of Wisconsin-Madison.
+Susan Ottmann is the director of professional programs for Interdisciplinary Professional Programs, in the College of Engineering at the University of Wisconsin-Madison.
 She leads the non-credit professional programs and the online degrees in Manufacturing Systems and Engineering Data Analytics.
 She teaches courses in technical leadership and technical project management for both credit and professional development programs.

 Susan has more than 25 years of industrial engineering experience in multiple engineering, marketing, manufacturing and leadership roles for a number of multinational companies.
 In the 10 years prior to joining UW-Madison, she led global business for Danaher and Thermo Fisher Scientific.
 In these roles she was responsible for teams in North America, Europe, and Asia.

 Her education includes a B.S. in Mechanical Engineering and an M.S. in Engineering and Public Policy from Carnegie Mellon and an M.S. in Management from North Carolina State University.
 She is active in the Society of Women Engineers and the Society of Manufacturing Engineers.
 In her free time, Susan volunteers with the Goodwill VITA Tax Program and is a board member for the Lake Waubesa Sailing Club.